 All waste generated by each stall must be removed at the end of each day.

-For insurance purposes vehicles will not be permitted to move on any market site during
+For insurance purposes vehicles will not be permitted to move on any market site during trading hours.

 Please be sensitive with surroundings when trading on lawns, river banks etc.

 All payments are made by standing order to Irish Village Market’s bank account.